Connect with us

 All fields required

-VIVJOA™ (oteseconazole capsules) is indicated to reduce the incidence of recurrent vulvovaginal candidiasis (RVVC) in females with a history of RVVC who are NOT of reproductive potential.
+VIVJOA™ (oteseconazole) is indicated to reduce the incidence of recurrent vulvovaginal candidiasis (RVVC) in females with a history of RVVC who are NOT of reproductive potential.

 IMPORTANT SAFETY INFORMATION